-Borkonyha (Winekitchen) is a high-end bistro located in Budapest's downtown, serving a pan-European menu and over 200 types of Hungarian wines.
-The executive chef, Ákos Sárközi, takes traditional dishes and spins them with contemporary, inventive techniques, while packing plenty of unexpected ingredients and colors on the plates.
-A longtime favorite is the duck liver terrine with poppy seeds and basil-infused apple chutney, an impossibly flavorful starter with a smooth texture.
-Whatever you do, don’t miss the ever-changing mangalica ("the Kobe beef of pork") dishes that at Borkonyha taste like the finest cuts of beautifully marbled steaks.Read more
+Borkonyha (Winekitchen) is a high-end restaurant located in Budapest's downtown, serving a pan-European menu and over 200 types of Hungarian wines.
+The executive chef, Ákos Sárközi, takes traditional dishes and elevates them using inventive techniques and packing plenty of unexpected ingredients and colors on the plates. .

 When in 2017 Szabina Szulló and Tamás Széll (a European Bocuse d'Or winner and celebrity-chef in Hungary) announced that they were leaving the Michelin-starred Onyx restaurant to venture out on their own, one didn’t need a business degree to predict success.
 From the start, the idea of Stand25 Bistro was to prove that Hungarian peasant fare can be more than a high-carb, greasy affair.
 The restaurant's success was immediate: a well-heeled local crowd from near and far has been flocking to the crammed tables of Stand25, which is located in the popular market-hall-turned food-court in downtown's Hold Street.
 In 2018, the restaurant was awarded a Bib Gourmand by Michelin.